Mothers and Fathers Day- Hoopa, CA

 Hoopa is a short, fast course full of whitewater.
 Expect close racing, and lots of excitement as the boats shoot through rapids and navigate the sharp corners on the beautiful Trinity River.

 Hoopa is located on the Hoopa Indian Reservation in Northern California.
 It is home to the Trinity River, Designated a National Wild and Scenic River, which flows swiftly through tight canyons and mountain meadows.
 The area has many scenic overlooks and gravel bars to enjoy the water.
 Hoopa has one of the best calcutta on the race circuit.
-There is usually a dinner and party along with the calcutta providing a night of fun before the race sunday afternoon.
+There is usually a dinner and party providing a night of fun before the race sunday afternoon.

 Where is the best place to watch?